d-reader-organization/.github/PRIVACY_POLICY.md

 If you have questions or comments about this notice, you may email us at privacy@dreader.io or by post to:

-dReader LLC
+Decentralized Reader LLC
-Andrije Hebranga 16
+Put Radoševca 24
+Split, splitsko-dalmatinska županija 21000
-Metković, dubrovačko-neretvanska županija 20350 Croatia
+Croatia

 ### 15. HOW CAN YOU REVIEW, UPDATE, OR DELETE THE DATA WE COLLECT FROM YOU?